Iandawarrior/ian-swim-refactor/README.md

 Added some reasoning and renamed a route file after better understanding.(5th Commit)

 Isolated getUserById functionality into a function to be able to be reused in another class.
 Renamed getUserById and getPetsFavFood routes.(6th Commit)

+Segregated unsetting password for all users and joining their names into a single string.(7th Commit)